The Commonplace

 0.14

 Automation bias and changing work processes imply re‑skilling needs for public servants and potential shifts in public sector employment composition.
-Skill Acquisition mixed medium skill requirements, re‑skilling needs, and employment composition in the public sector
+Skill Acquisition mixed skill requirements, re‑skilling needs, and employment composition in the public sector

 n=103